Austin–Bergstrom International Airport: Beginnings

-On October 23, 1995, with a $10 million budget and after the old tower, previously used by the US Air Force, "was demolished", construction began on building Austin's tallest primary building (277 feet) that houses air traffic controllers.
-The new tower, completed a year before current president Bill Clinton arrived with his entourage, enabled Air Force One to be granted clearance to land.
+On October 23, 1995, with a $10 million budget and after the old tower, previously used by the US Air Force, was demolished, construction began on building Austin's tallest primary building (277 feet) that houses air traffic controllers.
+The new tower, completed a year before then-current president Bill Clinton arrived with his entourage, enabled Air Force One to be granted clearance to land.
 This made the president the "first passenger" to arrive at the new airport.